TREX-CoE/trexio/README.md

 In environments where `sudo` access is unavailable, a common workaround for executing `make install/uninstall` commands without requiring superuser privileges involves a modification to the `./configure` command.
-Specifically, one can substitute the standard `./configure` with `./configure prefix=$HOME/.local`.
-The directory `$HOME/.local` is frequently utilized for installing software within user space, serving as an alternative to the system-wide `/usr/local`.
+This modification typically includes specifying an installation prefix within the user's home directory to circumvent the need for system-wide installation permissions.
+For instance, `./configure prefix=$HOME/.local` can be employed, where `$HOME/.local` is often recommended for user-space software installations.
+However, this is merely a suggestion, and users are free to choose any suitable directory as their installation prefix, depending on their specific requirements and system configurations.

 Regarding the integration with an MPI (Message Passing Interface) enabled HDF5 library, it's typical to specify the MPI compiler wrapper for the C compiler.